CompuTec/AE3.0-Samples/doc/index.md

 Example applications can be found in [GitHub]()

+Plugins are libraries managed in the AppEngine administration panel.
+They can be downloaded and installed for each company.
+Each plugin must include a unique code, name, and version, and may have dependent plugins.
+The installation process handles all plugin dependencies automatically.
+To describe plugin requirements, use the `manifest.json` file.
+Web-based plugins are hosted in the AppEngine application, and SAP User Interface plugins are hosted by a SAP B1 add-on installed on the SAP client.

 ## Plugin Types

 | Plugin Type Description | `ApplicationTypes` Enum Value | Acceptable String Representations | Core References       | PluginInfo Base Class |